akilm/Logic-Gates-Sizing-Automation/README.md

 ## Tools:
 Matlab : For running the equations and algorithms ; The optimum size of the transistors for each stage are theoretically found using Matlab and stored in a text file

-LTSpice: The Computed sizes are verified for optimum performance using LTSpice.
+NGSpice: The Computed sizes are verified for optimum performance using NGSpice.

 ## Team:
 * Akil M